World Bank's Zoellick to step down, U.S. eyes spot

 "It is very important that we continue to have strong, effective leadership of this important institution, and in the coming weeks, we plan to put forward a candidate with experience and requisite qualities to take this institution forward," U.S. Treasury Secretary Timothy Geithner said in a statement.

-While Geithner called for an "open and expeditious process," analysts say Washington can ill afford to give up the post without risking U.S. Congress cutting funding for the bank.
+While Geithner called for an "open and expeditious process," analysts say Washington can ill afford to give up the post without risking the U.S. Congress cutting funding for the Bank.

 UNDECIDED ON FUTURE